East Link Connections

 - Those who can draw connections between racial equity, transportation issues, and access to opportunities.

 Metro and Sound Transit aim to convene a Mobility Board that equitably represents groups of people historically left out of decision-making conversations related to transit and who are disproportionately affected by these decisions.
 These groups of people include Black, Indigenous, and People of Color; people with physical and/or cognitive disabilities; people with low- to no-income; people experiencing homelessness or housing insecurity; immigrants and/or refugees; and people with linguistic diversity.
 We recognize that people can have multiple identities from which they experience both privilege and oppression, and we encourage those who identify as coming from multiple un(der)served groups to apply to serve on the East Link Connections Mobility Board.

 In addition to individual engagement with project partners and stakeholders, Metro and Sound Transit are convening a team to serve as a concept review board of external stakeholders.
 The Partner Review Board’s primary role is to review and provide comment on service concepts developed by the Mobility Board, Metro and Sound Transit as well as provide guidance on both engagement opportunities and implementation plans that will ultimately result in successful adoption and implementation of the service change.

 The board includes representatives from jurisdictions and major institutions in the project area, leaders of community-based organizations, and representatives from partner transit agencies.

-Present a proposed network of service changes to the public and gathered feedback through surveys, virtual community meetings and at community events (pending Healthy Washington – Road to Recovery).
+Presented a proposed network of service changes to the public and gathered feedback

-Metro presents recommended changes to King County Council.
+Metro finalizes recommended service network for presentation to the King County Council